rmetzler/bliki/wiki/mysql/choose-something-else.md

 Unfortunately, these aren't the reasons people do give, generally.
 The following are much more common:

-* **It's good enough.** There are plenty of other equally-capable data storage systems that don't come with MySQL's huge raft of edge cases and quirks.
+* **It's good enough.** No it ain't.
+There are plenty of other equally-capable data storage systems that don't come with MySQL's huge raft of edge cases and quirks.
+    * **We haven't run into these problems.** Actually, a lot of these problems happen _silently_.
+Odds are, unless you write your queries and schema statements with the manual open and refer back to it constantly, or have been using MySQL since the 3.x era _daily_, at least some of these issues have bitten you.
+The ones that prevent you from using your database intelligently are very hard to notice in action.
 * **We already know how to use it.** MySQL development and administration causes brain damage, folks, the same way PHP does.
 Where PHP teaches programmers that "array" is the only structure you need, MySQL teaches